What is threat hunting in cyber security?

 Threat intelligence and data:

 For an organisation to manage and develop threat hunting capabilities it is essential to routinely collect data from the entire IT environment for processing.
-The threat hunters must establish a baseline or normal behavior for the organisation and anything that varies from that baseline would be considered an anomaly and must be analysed further.
+The threat hunters must establish a baseline or normal behaviour for the organisation and anything that varies from that baseline would be considered an anomaly and must be analysed further.

-Threat intelligence feeds from crowdsourcing and gathering IOCs, IOAs, TTPs from the public also greatly benefits an organisation, as they can use this information and check whether their own organisation is affected by similar malicious activities or not.
+Threat intelligence feeds from crowdsourcing and gathering IOCs, IOAs, TTP from the public also greatly benefits an organisation, as they can use this information and check whether their own organisation is affected by similar malicious activities or not.

 Tools and platforms for threat hunting

 Cyber threat hunters use a combination of tools to help them in discovering hidden threats, these tools include SIEM , MDR and EDR solutions, security analytical tools and other security monitoring tools.

 Monitoring tools include firewalls, antiviruses, endpoint detection and response tools as well as managed detection and response tools.
 These tools monitor the IT environment and help to collect security activities and other data which the threat hunters use in processing.

 SIEM solutions help to parse the raw data collected from the monitoring solutions into meaningful information, they provide real time analysis of security threats.
 Using a SIEM solution, threat hunters can uncover anomalies and other irregularities for a deeper investigation.

 These are statistical and intelligence analysis software that provide the threat hunters with a visual report using charts and graphs, which make it easier for the threat hunters to correlate data and patterns.